 The rooms at the Melia Sierra Nevada have been recently renovated and the New Premium rooms have been built on floors 7 and 8.

-Meanwhile the nearby Melia Sol y Nieve hotel offers The Level experience, which is the hotel group’s most exclusive commitment to luxury and personal service.
+Meanwhile the nearby Meliá Sol y Nieve hotel offers The Level experience, which is the hotel group’s most exclusive commitment to luxury and personal service.

 Another popular option is to rent an apartment in the resort, of which there are many.

-Be careful, of all the many deals on the likes of AirBnB and booking you could be in for a shock when you arrive, being stuck out in Babylon or find the place much smaller and dirtier than it initially looked in photos.
+Be careful, of all the many deals on the likes of airbnb and booking, you could be in for a shock when you arrive, being stuck out in Babylon or find the place much smaller and dirtier than it initially looked in photos.

-A much better option is to trust the long-time local specialists, Snow Rentals, which has up to 50 apartments on its books, which start from €80 euros a night and go up to well over €1,000 if you want something really exclusive.
+A much better option is to trust the long-time local specialists, Snow Rentals, which has up to 50 apartments on its books, which start from €80 a night and go up to well over €1,000 if you want something really exclusive.
 It even has some chalets to rent to boot.

 A more upmarket apartment agency is Imeda, which has been situated in the resort for over a decade.